Coastal-Dynamics/.github/profile/README.md

 1. [Coastal Dynamics Open Textbook](https://books.open.tudelft.nl/home/catalog/book/202)
 2. Coastal Codebook: supplementary jupyter notebooks providing interactive exercises with the Textbook
-3. Coastal Quizbook: quizzes for each chapter of the Textbook
+3. Coastal Quizbook: quizzes for each Chapter of the Textbook

 The following public repositories are available:
 1. [Coastal Codebook](https://github.com/Coastal-Dynamics/CoastalCodebook): the full set of notebooks including required modules, images, question files and (a link to) a database